bandang0/astro_reduce/README.md

 }
 ```

-Note: of course, all objects need not be imaged with every filter or every exposure time.
+Note: of course, all objects or flats need not be imaged with every filter or every exposure time.
 It suffices to specify each exposure time and filter used once.
 Also, numbers of images in series need not start with 0 or 1 (see the example directory below).

 ##### Folder structure after reduction